EvgeniyaKh/intern-decision-engine-frontend/review.md

 - Request on every change:

 The form sends a request to the API every time a field is changed.
 This could overload the server.
 Consider adding a button that sends the request by click or implementing a delay before sending the request (debounce).
+In my opinion, this may be a serious shortcoming that may be improved.
+But perhaps, on the other side, it is a feature of the application that allows the user to quickly receive information about loan options, reacting to any change in data.
+Therefore, I decided to fix not this shortcoming, but the next one, which is definitely a mistake.

 - Incorrect display of data to the user: